 Other bits and pieces

-So many other things can be upcycled from old toys, sports equipment, suitcases, old radios, crates, sails, etc. The list is endless, the BBC TV programme “Money For Nothing” always amazes me with its upcycling creativity from other peoples rubbish.
+The list is endless, the BBC TV program “Money For Nothing” always amazes me with its upcycling creativity from other people’s rubbish.

 How To Start Upcycling

-Our imagination is the best tool when it comes to upcycling.
-Being able to envisage that transformation.
-If you are not sure where to start than a bit of browsing on Pinterest is bound to get those creative juices flowing.
+Our imagination is the best tool for upcycling, it helps to be able to envisage the transformation.
+If you are not sure where to start, then a bit of browsing on Pinterest is bound to get those creative juices flowing.

-Besides all the benefits of upcycling, I listed, in the beginning, one of the best things about it is that there is no right or wrong way.
-Only very rarely have I I’ve made a hash of an upcycle and it hasn’t quite gone to plan.
-But as I tend to be using waste materials it doesn’t matter.
+Besides all the benefits of upcycling, I listed, in the beginning, that one of the best things about it is that there is no right or wrong way.